V4Fire/Client/src/core/component/meta/README.md

 # core/component/meta

-This module provides API to create an abstract representation of a component.
+This module provides an API to create an abstract representation of a component.